VivekPandey30/Analyze_FitBit_data/README.md

 # Analyze_FitBit_data
-Analyze Fitbit fitness tracker data to deliver marketing and business solutions
+Analyze Fitbit fitness tracker data with help of EXCEL to deliver marketing and business solutions.